 When it opened in 1939, Los Angeles Union Station became the largest railroad passenger terminal in the Western United States.
 Before Amtrak took over, the Southern Pacific, Union Pacific, Atchison, Topeka, and Santa Fe companies all rolled into Los Angeles along its tracks.

-The building’s architects were the father and son team of John and Donald Parkinson who designed it in Mission Moderne.
+The building’s architects were the father and son team of John and Donald Parkinson, who designed it in Mission Moderne.
 It is a combination of Spanish Colonial, Mission Revival, and Art Deco.
-The design expresses a vision of the California lifestyle by paying homage to Los Angeles’s Spanish heritage as well as the splendor of the film industry which was at its zenith when it opened.
+The design expresses a vision of the California lifestyle by paying homage to Los Angeles’s Spanish heritage as well as the splendor of the film industry, which was at its zenith when it opened.

-It was the center of transportation from the East Coast to the West for decades until airplanes and cars gained popularity and train travel diminished.
+It was the center of transportation from the East Coast to the West for decades until airplanes and cars gained popularity, and train travel diminished.
 The station was placed on the National Register of Historic Places in 1980.

-It is located in the oldest section of downtown L.A. on land that was once the original Chinatown.
+The station is located in the oldest section of downtown L.A. on land that was once the original Chinatown.
 An odd mound can be found in the rotunda area that contains artifacts from the demolition of Old Chinatown.

 The train station today

 Fine dining is available at the station.
-Traxx is located near the waiting room where you can enjoy a craft cocktail at the bar and classic new American cuisine in the dining area.
+Traxx is located near the waiting room, where you can enjoy a craft cocktail at the bar and classic New American cuisine in the dining area.
 Often, you can enjoy a piano concert near the bar.

 Fast food and Starbucks are also available in the terminal for travelers who want a quick bite.